Feyerabend/bb/workbook/ch06/understand/README.md

 ### Programming languages, linguistics, and human cognition

-Drawing from the Greek *hermeneuein*-—to explain, say, or translate-—the text likens understanding programming languages to interpreting a text.
+Drawing from the Greek *hermeneuein*--to explain, say, or translate--the text likens understanding programming languages to interpreting a text.
 This parallels Noam Chomsky's distinction between *competence* (internal knowledge of syntax and semantics) and *performance* (practical application), a framework that aligns with programming's dual nature: grasping a language's structure and using it to create functional software.